 Hyaluronic Acid And Other Injectable Filler Therapies

-As a Plastic Surgeon in Beverly Hills who practices with considerable emphasis on facial rejuvenation I find that most patients have a lot of misconceptions and fears about injectable dermal fillers and potential side effects and allergies.
+As a Plastic Surgeon at Los Angeles Plastic Surgery who practices with considerable emphasis on facial rejuvenation, I find that most patients have a lot of misconceptions and fears about non-surgical treatments such as injectable dermal fillers and potential side effects and allergies.
 This newsletter is a public service to elucidate and clarify some important therapeutic aspects of the popular injectable fillers.

 Hyaluronic acid is a naturally occurring sugar found in all mammals.
 It is a material contained in various tissues.
 The role of hyaluronic acid in the skin is to deliver nutrients, hydrate the skin by holding water, and to act as cushioning agent.